Sonoma, a charming wine region located just a few hour’s drive from San Francisco, offers visitors much more than fabulous food and wine.

 The easiest way to get around Sonoma is by car or with a private tour group.
 There is a local bus service but it is not particularly useful for tourists as it does not visit the wineries.
 Apart from the coaches in and out of the Sonoma region, there is no public transport.
 It's difficult to travel around to the wineries and other attractions if you don’t have some form of transport.

 Any time is a good time to visit Sonoma.
 Summer can be warm and occasionally the mornings can be a little foggy but the weather is perfect for walking and other outdoor pursuits.
 Autumn brings with it crisp mornings and nights.
-It's also harvest season so the vineyards are filled with vibrant autumn colours.
+It's also harvest season so the vineyards are filled with vibrant autumn colors.
 Winter is perfect for snuggling up in front of a fire with a glass of wine.
 Spring is often wet but the landscape is lush and green with many of the vineyards covered in new growth.

 What you pack will depend on the time of year you are visiting, but you can't go wrong with clothes you can layer plus a jumper or jacket and wet weather gear.
 One or two smart casual outfits should be more than enough for dining out unless you're planning on visiting a lot of high-end restaurants or wineries.